sktzofrenic/sharpsword/README.md

 # SharpSword

-SharpSword is a Bible web app written in Go/Vue with a focus of fast search and navigation.
+SharpSword is a Bible web app written in Go/Vue with a focus of fast search and navigation and a customizable copy/paste function with formatting.

 Live Implementation: [https://sharpsword.io](https://sharpsword.io)